Private channels in Microsoft Teams

 The private channel owner can click Manage channel, and then use the Members and Settings tabs to add or remove members and edit settings.

 See Manage the life cycle of private channels in Teams for guidance on how to manage the life cycle of private channels in your organization.
 This includes how to control whether users in your organization can create private channels, how to create a private channel on behalf of a team owner, how to get a list of all private channel messages for archiving and auditing purposes, and other management tasks.

 Private channel SharePoint sites

-Each private channel has its own SharePoint site collection optimized for file sharing and fast provisioning.
+Each private channel has its own SharePoint site collection.
 The separate site collection is to ensure access to private channel files is restricted to only members of the private channel compared to the team site where team owners have access to all the assets within the site collection.
 These site collections are created with a document library by default, and can be easily enhanced to a full-featured site collection through the site management interface.
 Each site collection is created in the same geographic region as the site collection of the parent team.
 These lightweight sites have a custom template ID, "TEAMCHANNEL#0", for easier management through PowerShell and Graph API.
 By design, they aren't visible in the SharePoint admin center.